How Data will Help Estate Owners Leap into a Net Zero Future

 What gets measured, gets managed.

-The first step for any estate owner seeking to move into the ‘connected future’ is to establish a master data management (MDM) strategy, which prioritises highest energy-consuming assets and implement interventions that can make a difference in reducing consumption and enhancing performance.
+The first step for any estate owner seeking to move into the ‘connected future’ is to establish a master data management (MDM) strategy, which prioritises the highest energy-consuming assets and to implement interventions that can make a difference in reducing consumption and enhancing performance.

-An MDM strategy ensures uniformity, accuracy, stewardship, semantic consistency and accountability of an organisation’s master data.
+An MDM strategy ensures the uniformity, accuracy, stewardship, semantic consistency and accountability of an organisation’s master data.
 It involves de-duplicating, reconciling, and enriching the data to create a consistent, reliable and authoritative source of truth.

 In short, it provides a solid foundation that ensures that everyone is on the same page.